NCAR/HPCFL_CloudBursting/README.md

 PrivateData=cloud # technically optional, but required to make sinfo etc. output usefull
 ```

-### terraform
+### Terraform
-- need it, can't remember if there was any weird setup
+- Need it, can't remember if there was any weird setup
 - (TODO add link to website)

-### salt
+### Salt
 - Used for provisioning instances
 - Need to update ip of salt master in setup scripts (TODO make this easy)
 - Can find salt setup that goes with this repo here (TODO add salt repo link)

-### aws
+### AWS
 - ```sudo -u slurm terraform apply -auto-approve tfFiles/```
-  - sets up router instance
+  - Sets up router instance
-  - can be found in tfFiles/infra.tf
+  - Can be found in tfFiles/infra.tf
 - ```sudo wgInstall router0 <public ip from last command>```
-  - sets up router0 instance as a wireguard router
+  - Sets up router0 instance as a wireguard router
-- instances need to be in ~slurm/.ssh/config
+- Instances need to be in ~slurm/.ssh/config
 ```
 Host aws4
         HostName 192.168.2.54
         User "ec2-user"
         IdentityFile /home/of/slurm/.ssh/<key file>
 ```
-- need to put aws credentials in ~slurm/.aws/credentials
+- Need to put aws credentials in ~slurm/.aws/credentials
-- need to put aws config in ~slurm/.aws/config
+- Need to put aws config in ~slurm/.aws/config
-  - might actually be optional (TODO check)
+  - Might actually be optional (TODO check)
   - ex:
 ```
 [default]